Demonstration Experiments: Conclusions

 \subsection{Future work}

 Several questions remain open.
-A complete power characterization under local alternatives requires analyzing moderate deviations of our statistics and the behavior of SN-UCB when gaps between arms shrink with sample size.
+A complete power characterization under semi-local alternatives requires analyzing moderate deviations of our statistics and the behavior of SN-UCB when gaps between arms shrink with sample size.
 Extensions to richer feedback structures---where multiple outcomes or overlapping subpopulations are observed---would broaden applicability.
-Although simulations suggest the pooled statistic performs well when $k$ is large relative to $T$, theoretical justification is lacking. \citet{kaufmann2018sequential} designed a ``Murphy sampling" algorithm which is shown to have good properties in the threshold bandit problem, and warrants further study in our context.
-Lastly, it will be interesting to study the problem from the Bayesian point of view, exploring connections to Bayesian bandits and the Gittins index.
+Although simulations suggest the pooled statistic performs well when $k$ is large relative to $T$, theoretical justification is lacking. \citet{kaufmann2018sequential} designed a ``Murphy sampling" algorithm which is shown to have good properties in the threshold bandit problem, and warrants further study in our context. \citet{sandoval2026multi} additionally study how to adaptively budget the type-I error allowance across arms within their e-process framework; extending such adaptive $\alpha$-allocation to our asymptotic, Brownian-motion-based setting would be an interesting and challenging direction for future work.